expo/expo/apps/storybook/stories/0-get-started/0-Introduction.notes.md

-# Overview

----

-The Expo SDK provides access to device and system functionality such as contacts, camera, and GPS location.
-It is provided by the npm package [expo](https://www.npmjs.com/package/expo) &mdash; this is installed by default in every managed Expo project.
+The Expo SDK provides universal access to device and system functionality such as **contacts**, **camera**, and Geolocation.
+It is provided by the npm package [expo](https://www.npmjs.com/package/expo), this is installed by default in every managed Expo project.
 You can import modules from it in your JavaScript code as follows:

 ```javascript
 import { Contacts } from 'expo';